schr0841/project-3-group-03/README.md

 ### Data Validation

 Once the csv files were cleaned in Python, we created validation tests using the Pandera Python package to check that the data values were as expected.
-We were able to identify many null values in a column of our cleaned dataframe that we did not expect to be there.
+We were able to identify null values in a column of our cleaned dataframe that we did not expect to be there.
 The following image represents the created test suite:

 ![validation1](https://github.com/schr0841/project-3-group-03/blob/main/images/validation1.png)